nadeld/nadeld.github.io/README.md

 1. In the configuration file (`_config.yml`), you should set `baseurl` to be `/projectname` instead of `""`.
 2. Project Pages are served from a branch named `gh-pages`, and you should be generating all the website content on that branch.
 When you fork Beautiful Jekyll, you'll already have a `gh-pages` branch but you should delete it and generate it again from the `master` branch.
 The reason is that the `gh-pages` branch in its current form does not have the updated code of Beautiful Jekyll, so you need to create that branch from the `master` branch (which is where all my new features and work go into).

-## Showcased users (success stories!)

-To my huge surprise, Beautiful Jekyll has been used in over 500 websites in its first 6 months alone!
-Here is a hand-picked selection of some websites that use Beautiful Jekyll.

-Want your website featured here?
-[Contact me](http://deanattali.com/aboutme#contact) to let me know about your website.

-## Advanced: Local development using Docker

-Beautiful Jekyll is meant to be so simple to use that you can do it all within the browser.
-However, if you'd like to develop locally on your own machine, that's possible too if you're comfortable with command line.
-Follow these simple steps to do that with Docker:

-1. Make sure that you have Docker installed on your local environment.
-Installation instructions can be found [here](https://docs.docker.com/engine/installation/)
-2. Clone your fork `git clone git@github.com:yourusername/yourusername.github.io.git`
-3. Inside your repository folder, run:

-    ```
-    docker run -p 4000:4000 -v `pwd`:/app mangar/jekyll:1.1 bash -c "bundle install; bundle exec jekyll serve"
-    ```
-4. View your website at <http://localhost:4000>.

-Disclaimer: I personally am NOT using local development so I don't know much about running Jekyll locally.
-If you follow this route, please don't ask me questions because unfortunately I honestly won't be able to help!

-Aditionally, if you choose to deploy Jekyll using a local ruby installation, you can tell Jekyll to automatically categorize your blog posts by tags.
-You just need to set `link-tags: true` in `_config.yml`.
-Jekyll will then generate a new page for each unique tag which lists all of the posts that belong to that tag.

 ## Credits